damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   ```

 ## Constraint *(Synonyms: non function requirement)*
-*What are the constraints that expose to the product by stakeholders?*

 - **Definition:**  *A constraint is a choice that makes certain designs "not allowed" or inappropriate for its intended use.*

 - **Comments:**
-  - *Constraints provide the needs of stakeholders that shall impose in the design.*
-  - *Constraints can be stated as follows: The [Stakeholder] shall enable [Action verb] [Product] (e.g. The user shall enable to dismantle the product with a maximum one wrench and one screwdriver).*
+  - *Constraints can be stated as follows: The [Stakeholder] shall enable [Action verb] [Product] (e.g. The user shall be able to dismantle the product with a maximum one wrench and one screwdriver).*

    ```
   Metadata: